rusefi/rusefi_documentation/Dev-Status.md

 # Development Status

 WARNING this page is ABANDONED and NOT up to date!!! <https://github.com/rusefi/rusefi_documentation/issues/261>

+**Update: 26Mar2023 changes are WIP with the goal to have current features correcly represented!**

 This page documents the current development status of rusEFI

 The layout here is based on the rusEFI project layout as of 2020/05/31